 Q.Does the buyer need to be on site during the home inspection?

 A: We love having our clients witness how hard we’re working on their behalf.
 We strive to ensure our inspections are informative and interactive.
-For us, it’s not just about finding flaws.
-Any inspector can do that.
-Of course, we’ll report defects but we also inform our clients about emergency shutoffs, how to change the property’s filters (both air and water), how to improve the energy efficiency, we talk about the importance of indoor air quality, general maintenance and more.
+Not only will we report defects, but we will also inform our clients about emergency shutoffs, how to change the property’s filters (both air and water), how to improve the energy efficiency, talk about the importance of indoor air quality, general maintenance and more.
 Invariably, at the end of the inspection, our clients know more about the property than the current owners!
 However, it is not imperative or necessary that the buyer be there for the inspection.
 Your full comprehensive report, including pictures, will cover everything you would need to know from an inspection.

 Q. How long does an inspection take to complete?